Outgoing Trump administration bans investments in Chinese companies it says support China’s military

+China “is increasingly exploiting United States capital to resource and to enable the development and modernization of its military, intelligence, and other security apparatuses, which continues to allow the PRC to directly threaten the United States homeland and United States forces overseas,” the Trump order said.

-But the impact of the order is unclear.
+The impact of the ban is unclear.
 The affected companies do not appear to include China’s major publicly traded tech firms, and several of the companies said to be affected by the prohibition, including Huawei, don’t trade on stock markets.
 Others are large state-owned defense contractors, such as China Electronics Technology Group Corp., that don’t have foreign stockholders.

-Some of the firms do have foreign investors, including China Mobile Communications Group and China Telecommunications Corp.
+Some of the firms do have foreign investors, including China Mobile Communications Group, CRRC Corp. and China Telecommunications Corp.

 The Pentagon didn’t respond to a request for comment, nor did China’s embassy in the United States.